 The name you specified after the init is the name that will be shown to other users and by which you are searchable in the network.
 See Choosing and finding names for more details on the subject.

-Once the init ran successfully there will be a daemon process running in the background.
+Once the init ran successfully there will be a daemon process running the background.
 Every other brig commands will communicate with it via a local network socket.
-If the daemon does not run yet, it will be started for you in the background without you noticing.